miage-lille/auth/doc/exercices.md

 ## Exercice 2: Add a verify routes.

-Develop POST route `/verify` that validate or not the
+Develop POST route `/verify` that validate or not the JWT token

 ## Exercice 3: Add member routes